Jubaer-Shondhi/made-jubier-projectwork/README.md

+## Tracing the Climate Impact: Examining CO2 Emission Effects on Temperature Patterns in Brazil

+## Description
+This project explores the relationship between CO2 emissions and temperature patterns in Brazil.
+By analyzing datasets on CO2 emissions and temperature trends, the study provides localized insights into climate dynamics.
+The goal is to enhance understanding of how CO2 emissions influence temperature changes in Brazil over time.

 # Methods of Advanced Data Engineering Template Project

 This template project provides some structure for your open data project in the MADE module at FAU.